Skip to main content

 The comprehensive metabolic panel.

 All five driver categories tested at once.
 Lipase included as a baseline before any GLP-1 conversation (pancreatitis safety).
-DEXA scan referral for accurate body composition baseline — visceral fat matters more than total weight.
+In-office InBody body composition analysis as your baseline, included in your workup — lean mass and visceral fat matter more than total pounds.

 Hormonal optimization where indicated.